-There are two types of hook necessary for this tutorial.
+There are two types of hooks necessary for this tutorial.

 We will use this kind of hook when we discuss the last method included in this tutorial.
-The type of jig head hook that you will use depends on your fishing needs, but I suggest to choose based on your target fish, and the type of tube bait that you already have.
+The type of jig head hook that you will use depends on your fishing needs, but I suggest choosing based on your target fish and the type of tube bait that you already have.

 You may also come across anglers who call this lure ‘Gitizits’ which is a name of a particular brand I use often.
 There are several tube bait options to choose from in the market.